virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The plaintiff and /or defendant is/are corporate organizations with limited liability

-• The plaintiff or defendant is unable to represent himself or herself in court.
-Some reasons are: health conditions, language barrier, literacy, etc. in this case a friend or relative that understands the facts of the case and is not an attorney can represent the complainant.
+• The plaintiff or defendant is unable to represent themselves in court for various reasons, such as health conditions, language barriers, and literacy.
+In this case, a friend or relative who understands the facts of the case and is not an attorney can represent the complainant.

 How do Class Action Lawsuits Work in Virginia?

-Class action lawsuits are not legal by Virginia state laws.
+Class action lawsuits are not legal under Virginia state laws.
 Rather, the Circuit court handles the cases of at least six persons with similar complaints and can decide to treat them as one.
-Before a judge can issue a directive for a Multi Claimant Litigation Procedure, the following must be in place:
+Before a judge can issue a directive for a Multi-Claimant Litigation Procedure, the following should be in place:

-• There must be commonality of questions about the law regarding the cases in question
+• There should be a commonality of questions about the law regarding the cases in question

-• The court calendar must be able to accommodate the proceeding
+• The court calendar may be able to accommodate the proceeding

 • The judge deems a joint adjudication better in terms of consistency and non-duplicity of judgment